Lochnivar/ashverse/archive/world-building/timelines/pod-campaign/part-02-harrisburg-occupation.md

 - ~120 guns positioned
 - Crews begin digging artillery pits

+**Terrain Advantage:**
+- **Camp Hill heights (400-450 ft elevation):** Command river and eastern approaches
+- **Conodoguinet Creek (west):** Meandering natural barrier ~3–5 miles west of Susquehanna, with loops, marshy sections, and limited fords/bridges
+- **Impact:** Any Union western envelopment delayed/screened by creek; cavalry patrols (Hampton) easily monitor.
+Longstreet's army primarily east of creek — secure rear, interior lines.
+Creek acts as ready delaying line if needed.

 **Fortification Begins:**
 - Engineers mark trench lines
 - Infantry begins digging (continues overnight)
 - Abatis prepared from local timber

 **Longstreet's Assessment (evening, on Camp Hill):**
 > "These heights command everything.
 Artillery can range any ford, any approach to the city.
+The creek to our west protects our flank — any Union attempt to turn us from that direction will be slow and predictable.
 If Meade attacks, we destroy him from here.
 But I don't know where we're going NEXT - Philadelphia?
 Baltimore?
 Reading?
 Virginia?
 Until I decide, we hold the strongest position available.
 The heights buy us time."

 ---